BMW 8 Series review - Engines, performance and drive

 A luxurious cruiser that never lets you forget its weight, but is impressively rapid in M guise

-The BMW 8 Series is a big beast, and as a result has nothing like the agility of smaller more focused rivals such as the Porsche 911.
-It can’t match the Lexus LC or Aston Martin Vantage for steering feel or responsiveness either, but put the BMW up against the Mercedes S-Class Coupe, and it feels less wallowy and better tied down.
+The BMW 8 Series in Gran Coupe form occupies a similar footprint to the Range Rover Sport, so it’s fair to say it’s a big beast, and as a result doesn't possess the agility of smaller more focused rivals such as the Porsche 911.
+It can’t match the Lexus LC or Aston Martin Vantage for steering feel or responsiveness, either.
+Despite its size, it’s surprisingly easy to place on a British B-road.

-There’s certainly no shortage of grip from the BMW’s meaty tyres, while Sport driving mode stiffens up the dampers, brings a bit more edginess into steering and throttle responses, and feeds fake engine noises into the cabin for a bit more drama.
-We suspect most owners will settle for Comfort mode which gives a softer ride, but doesn’t make the 8 Series any less impressive through corners.
+There’s certainly no shortage of grip from the BMW’s meaty tyres, however, while the Sport and Sport Plus driving modes stiffen up the dampers, bringing a bit more edginess into steering and throttle responses, while also feeding fake engine noises into the cabin for added drama.
+We suspect most owners will settle for Comfort mode which gives a softer ride, but doesn’t really make the 8 Series any less capable through corners.

 In particular, the BMW impresses with only nominal body lean, and the carefully balanced active 4WD system always gives the feel of a rear-wheel-drive car, while delivering spectacular grip under acceleration.
 The M50i variant has four-wheel steering for even greater agility, but it never masks the vehicle’s bulk.

-There are four models on offer: three petrols and one diesel.
-The latter is a 3.0-litre straight-six diesel, badged 840d, with 316bhp and a hefty 680Nm of torque.
-It may be something of a hard sell post-dieselgate, but there’s little doubt that its performance characteristics suit the big BMW well.
-It’s a unit that feels unstressed and unstrained, and while it has a lazy, easy-driving feel, a 0-62mph time of 4.9 seconds and 155mph top speed are pretty muscular.
+The 3.0-litre straight-six mild-hybrid diesel has been discontinued, but some buyers may still be interested in the oil-burner as a used buy.
+Badged 840d, it offered 335bhp and a hefty 680Nm of torque.
+The diesel may be something of a hard sell in today's electrified age, but there’s little doubt that its performance characteristics suit the big BMW well.
+It delivers more range than the petrol models and suits the 8 Series’ grand touring abilities.
+It’s also a unit that feels unstressed and unstrained, and while it has a lazy, easy-driving feel, a 0-62mph time of 4.8 seconds and 155mph top speed are pretty muscular.

-The mighty M850i is a different kettle of fish altogether, with a roaring twin-turbo 4.4 V8 making 523bhp and 750Nm.
-That delivers 0-62mph in 3.7 seconds.
+The mighty M850i is a different kettle of fish altogether, with a roaring twin-turbo 4.4 V8 making 523bhp and delivering 0-62mph in 3.9 seconds.
 A similar, more powerful version of this engine is offered in the M8 Competition, producing 616bhp, 750Nm of torque and a 0-62mph time of 3.2 seconds (or 3.3 in the Convertible).